 Dust layers may get buried in the snowpack as new storms add clean snow on top, but these dust layers will emerge as the upper layers melt.

-Dirty Snow goes deeper than its looks
+Dirty snow goes deeper than it looks

 Dirty snow generally melts faster than fresh snow because it absorbs more energy from the Sun, and that's not just a problem in cities full of soot and sand.